eecheng87/ESCA/README.md

 # How to deploy ESCA to Nginx
-This branch gives code, which can simply show how nginx-esca effectively improve throughput (this version only works for x86)
+This branch gives code which can simply show how nginx-esca effectively improve throughput (this version only works for x86)

 ## Prerequisite
 For Nginx